 College can be “peachy” for students living in Georgia.
 Thanks to generous state financial aid packages, going to college today is now easier than ever.

-Georgia’s HOPE Grant is available to all students from Georgia who have demonstrated academic achievement and are working towards a Certificate or Diploma at Georgia’s public postsecondary institutions.2
+Georgia’s HOPE Grant is available to all students from Georgia who are working towards a Certificate or Diploma at Georgia’s public postsecondary institutions.
+2

-In order to consider for HOPE Grant, you can either complete the Free Application for Federal Student Aid (FAFSA) OR complete the GSFAPPS electronic application.
+In order to be considered for HOPE Grant, you can either complete the Free Application for Federal Student Aid (FAFSA) OR complete the GSFAPPS electronic application.

 Recipients receive a one-time award of $500 toward that can be used towards tuition, books, or other educational costs at an eligible public technical college or public or private college or university.